-Much of Georgia’s wine is made in qvervi – clay amphora used to make the original ‘natural’ wine.
-The qvervi is lined with beeswax before the grapes are put in, then it is sealed and left to ferment using natural yeasts.
-The following spring, the wine is syphoned out, the lees are scooped out and the qvervi is cleaned with spring water so as to be ready for making the next vintage.
+Much of Georgia’s wine is made in qvevri – clay amphora used to make the original ‘natural’ wine.
+The qvevri is lined with beeswax before the grapes are put in, then it is sealed and left to ferment using natural yeasts.
+The following spring, the wine is syphoned out, the lees are scooped out and the qvevri is cleaned with spring water so as to be ready for making the next vintage.
 There are no additives, chemicals or oak used, and there is no filtration – what could be more natural than that?

 Preparing for tasting

 The Georgians were represented thanks to local importers tamada.com.au and vinous.com.au, which import Tbilvino Wines and Pheasant’s Tears Wines respectively.
-We were therefore able to compare examples of Georgian saperavi to those from other cool/cold climate areas, as well as trying saperavi that had been made in qvervi.
+We were therefore able to compare examples of Georgian Saperavi to those from other cool/cold climate areas, as well as trying Saperavi that had been made in qvevri.

 Saperavi is renowned for its ability to cope with extremely cold conditions and therefore the cool/cold-climate wines are the norm and were, in the main, slightly lighter coloured, tighter and more restrained, with higher acidity and needing longer for the fruit to come to the fore.